20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © Donnie Ray © waitomo

 Be amazed by the thousands of magical glowworms above, as you glide silently by boat in the world of famous Waitomo Glowworm Caves.
 Guided since the late 1880s, this is the original, iconic New Zealand attraction.
-These caves are very popular for the thousands of glowworms, native only to New Zealand, which completely covers the interior.
+These caves are very popular for the thousands of glowworms, native only to New Zealand, covering the interior completely.
 Looking at them gives the fantastic impression that you’re seeing the star-lit sky at night.

 Colmar, France